hulkco/beaconstac.github.io/docs/tutorials/portal-using-tags.md

 ---
 layout: default
+title: Using tags to manage your beacons and campaigns
 ---
+# Using tags to manage your beacons and campaigns

 One of the larger challenges in a beacon deployment is managing a large fleet of beacons, spread across multiple physical locations, grouped into different departments, and having different proximity messages attached to each group.